amogh7joshi/chemsolve/README.md

 python3 elementtest.py
 ```

-Chemsolve uses the [chempy](https://github.com/bjodah/chempy) library.
+Chemsolve makes use of the [chempy](https://github.com/bjodah/chempy) library for backend stoichiometry calculations.

 ## Using Chemsolve

-Chemsolve relies heavily on class framework with classes representing chemical objects: elements, compounds, reactions.
+Chemsolve relies heavily on an object-based framework with classes representing important objects in chemistry: elements, compounds, reactions.
+The structure of Chemsolve is similar to the following:

 ![Classes](https://raw.githubusercontent.com/amogh7joshi/chemsolve/master/images/objects.png)

+In addition, Chemsolve includes numerous features to ease chemistry calculations, available in the associated modules within
+Chemsolve, such as molarity and molality calculations in `chemsolve.solutions` and the ideal gas formula within
+`chemsolve.gases`.

 ### Examples

-Examples for all of the implemented structures can be found in `/examples`:
+Examples for all of the primary implemented structures can be found in `/examples`:
 1. The [Element Class](https://github.com/amogh7joshi/chemsolve/blob/master/examples/element_example.ipynb) and usage.
 2. The [Compound Class](https://github.com/amogh7joshi/chemsolve/blob/master/examples/compound_example.ipynb) and usage.
 3. The [Reaction Class](https://github.com/amogh7joshi/chemsolve/blob/master/examples/reaction_example.ipynb) and usage.